PAS domain: Structure

 Although the PAS domain exhibits a degree of sequence variability, the three-dimensional structure of the PAS domain core is broadly conserved.
 This core consists of a five-stranded antiparallel β-sheet and several α-helices.
 Structural changes, as a result of signaling, predominantly originate within the β-sheet.
 These signals propagate via the α-helices of the core to the covalently-attached effector domain.
 In 1998, the PAS domain core architecture was first characterized in the structure of photoactive yellow protein (PYP) from Halorhodospira halophila.
 In many proteins, a dimer of PAS domains is required, whereby one binds a ligand and the other mediates interactions with other proteins.

 Examples of PAS in organisms

 The PAS domains that are known share less than 20% average pairwise sequence identity, meaning they are surprisingly dissimilar.
 PAS domains are frequently found on proteins with other environmental sensing mechanisms.
 Also, many PAS domains are attached to photoreceptive cells.

 Bacteria

-Often in the bacterial kingdom, PAS domains are positioned at the amino terminus of signaling proteins such as sensor histidine kinases, cyclic-di-GMP synthases and hydrolases, and methyl-accepting chemotaxis proteins.
+Often in the bacterial kingdom, PAS domains are positioned at the amino terminus of signaling proteins such as sensor histidine kinases, cyclic-di-GMP syntheses and hydrolases, and methyl-accepting chemotaxis proteins.